pederisager/personal_website/content/home/about.md

 # Biography

 I am a PhD student studying research practices in psychology at Eindhoven University of Technology.
-I am working with [Daniël Lakens](https://twitter.com/lakens) and [Anne Scheel](https://twitter.com/annemscheel) on the project "Increasing the Reliability and Efficiency of Psychological Science".
+I am working with [Daniël Lakens](https://twitter.com/lakens), [Anne Scheel](https://twitter.com/annemscheel) and [Leo Tiokhin](https://twitter.com/LeonidTiokhin) on the project "Increasing the Reliability and Efficiency of Psychological Science".
 I am also a board member on the Methodology & Data Analysis committee at the [Psychological Science Accelerator](https://psysciacc.org/).